Minotaur: A SIMD-Oriented Synthesizing Superoptimizer: Introduction

 { \begin{quote}

 \end{quote}}

 The first shufflevector reverses a 32-byte chunk of the string, the \texttt{icmp} instruction checks which elements of the chunk are equal to 46 (ASCII for the period character), and then the second shufflevector reverses the vector containing the results of the computation.
-This code cannot be optimized further by LLVM; when it is lowered to object code and executed on an Intel Cascade Lake processor, it requires 13 uOps, or ``micro-operations,'' processor-internal RISC-like instructions that modern x86 implementations actually execute.
-This is according to LLVM-MCA, LLVM's machine code analyzer, which estimates execution costs using a microarchitectural model.

-\tool{}, on the other hand, observes that the vector reversals are unnecessary, and that this code fragment performs the same job as the original instruction sequence, but more cheaply (3 uOps):
+This code cannot be optimized further by LLVM~18; when it is lowered to object code and executed on an Intel Cascade Lake processor, it requires 13 uOps, or ``micro-operations,'' processor-internal RISC-like instructions that modern x86 implementations actually execute. \tool{}, on the other hand, automatically determines that the vector reversals are unnecessary, and rewrites the code in this equivalent, but significantly cheaper (three uOps), form:

 { \begin{quote}

 \end{quote}}